Carlos-Gutierrez-Cerrajero/Genotyping/README.md

 ## Description
 <p id="Description">
   Performs statistical analysis on a database of patient SNPs (<a href="https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism">Single Nucleotide Polymorphism</a>).
 This program compares between two groups (patient vs. control, or disease 1 vs. disease 2), performing Pearson's χ² test on a 3x2 or 2x2 contingency table of genotypes.
-In the case of 3x2 tables (when all three possible genotypes are present), it also calculates χ² and odds ratio for dominance (adding the heterozygote counts to either homozygote sequentially) and alleles (counting the number of alleles rather than genotypes).
+In the case of 3x2 tables (when all three possible genotypes are present), it also calculates χ² and odds ratio for dominance (adding the heterozygote counts to both homozygotes sequentially) and alleles (counting the number of alleles rather than genotypes).
 </p>

 ## Dependencies